×

 Food tourism is also thriving in Japan, where Japanese cuisine is celebrated for its flavors, freshness, and health benefits.
 While many cities are popular for their culinary offerings, one underrated gem we recommend is Awaji Island.

 Did you know that Awaji Island has been known as the “Land of Food” for centuries?
-It’s illustious history includes being designated as the official supplier of food ingredients to the Imperial Court.
+One highlight of its illustious history is that it was in ancient times designated as the official supplier of food ingredients to the Imperial Court.
 With a self-sufficiency rate exceeding 100% in food production, the island takes great pride in its agricultural heritage.

 Additionally, the abundance of fresh seafood produced by the local fishing industry enhances its reputation.
 As a result, Awaji Island attracts numerous travelers eager to experience its exquisite dining offerings.